-Antique set of china (photo courtesy of Pixabay)
+Antique set of china that you can turn into cash. (photo courtesy of Pixabay)

 How Can You Find Cash in Your Attic or Basement?